project-symi/backend-symi/README.md

 To deploy the backend server Heroku, create an app via the CLI or on [Heroku](https://heroku.com).
 Fork your version of the backend-SYMI repository.
-Link your created app with the forked github repository.
+Link your created app with the forked GitHub repository.
 Click "Deploy" in settings!

 Based on Heroku.yml, a docker image will be created.
 Heroku will then start up a container in your app.